CDrummond/music-similarity/README.md

 * `paths.db` should be the path where the SQLite and jukebox files created by this app can be written to or can be read from.
 * `paths.local` should be the path where this script can access your music files.
-This can be different to `path.lms` if you are running analysis on a different machine to where you would run the script as the similarity server.
-This script will only store the paths relative to this location - eg.
-`paths.local=/home/music/` then `/home/music/A/b.mp3` will be stored as `A/b.mp3`.
+This can be different to the path that LMS uses if you are running analysis on a different machine to where you would run the script as the similarity server. his script will only store the paths relative to this location - eg. `paths.local=/home/music/` then `/home/music/A/b.mp3` will be stored as `A/b.mp3`.
 Only required if analysing tracks.

 The `linux/x86-64`, `linux-armv7l`, and `windows` folders contain example config files for each system.